-Noting the efforts of the Territory to address the problem of unemployment on the island and the joint action of the administering Power and the territorial Government in dealing with it, including through the Labour Market Strategy 2012-2014 and the Sustainable Economic Development Plan 2012/13-2021/22,
+Noting the efforts of the Territory to address Saint Helena's demands on its labour market over the next 10 years, including through the Labour Market Strategy for the period 2012-2014, the Sustainable Economic Development Plan 2012/13-2021/22 and the new National Strategy for the Development of Statistics,

-Noting also the importance of improving the infrastructure and accessibility of Saint Helena, and, in this regard, the administering Power's approval in 2011 for building an airport on the island of Saint Helena,
+Noting also the importance of improving the infrastructure and accessibility of Saint Helena and, in that regard, the approval of the administering Power of the building of an airport on the island of Saint Helena,

-1. Stresses the importance of the Territory's 2009 Constitution;

-2. Requests the administering Power to assist the Territory by facilitating its work concerning public outreach efforts, consistent with Article 73 b of the Charter of the United Nations, and, in that regard, calls upon the relevant United Nations organizations to provide assistance to the Territory, if requested;

-3. Requests the administering Power and relevant international organizations to continue to support the efforts of the territorial Government to address the Territory's socioeconomic development challenges, including unemployment and limited transport and communications infrastructure;

-4. Calls upon the administering Power to take into account the unique geographical character of Saint Helena while resolving any emerging issues related to the airport construction;
+- 1. Stresses the importance of the Territory's 2009 Constitution, and takes note of proposals to promote the further development of democratic and good governance; - 2.
+Requests the administering Power to assist the Territory by facilitating its work concerning public outreach efforts, consistent with Article 73 b of the Charter, and in that regard calls upon the relevant United Nations organizations to provide assistance to the Territory, if requested; - 3.
+Requests the administering Power and relevant international organizations to continue to support the efforts of the territorial Government to address the Territory's socioeconomic development challenges; - 4.
+Calls upon the administering Power to take into account the unique geographical character of Saint Helena while resolving any emerging issues related to the construction of the airport;

+\mathbf{X}